stanley-gu/standardsCh/chapter.md

 future experimentation.
-This leads on to the development of new methods and algorithms for analyzing the complex networks in particular methods should be developed to modularize large networks since understanding an entire network is virtually impossible with out some recourse to a hierarchical modularization.
+This leads on to the development of new methods and algorithms for analyzing the complex networks in particular methods should be developed to modularize large networks since understanding an entire network is virtually impossible without some recourse to a hierarchical modularization.

 Finally, the role of high performance computing in systems biology is still very novel.
 In fact there appear to be very few applications to date of high